 A call to all students!

-A call to all students!
-Mo need your help to improve renewable energy technology using biomimicry!
+We need your help to improve renewable energy technology using biomimicry!
 Your task is to redesign your water wheel by taking inspiration from nature.
 The new design should be more efficient, effective or sustainable.

-You will need to design, build and test a small-scale model that meets the following criteria: takes up a maximum space of 30 cm height x 30 cm length x 30 cm width takes inspiration from an animal or plant uses 1-2 testing criteria to show how the new design is more effective, efficient or sustainable. meets a Sustainable Development Goal Sincerely, AskNature
+You will need to design, build and test a small-scale model that meets the following criteria:

+- takes up a maximum space of 30 cm height x 30 cm length x 30 cm width - is able to turn on an axle using the kinetic energy of flowing water - · takes inspiration from an animal or plant - uses 1-2 testing criteria to show how the new design is more effective, efficient or sustainable - meets a Sustainable Development Goal

+Sincerely,